olqs/docker-build/php/README.md

 * exif
 * zip

-Caution: Imagick is compiled from source from the master branch
+Caution: Imagick is compiled from source from the master branch, not fully working

 ## Added software
 * msmtp linked to /usr/bin/sendmail, configuration file /etc/msmtprc not included, see https://marlam.de/msmtp/documentation/ for details